NullNaveen/caelestia-shell-fedora/README.md

 ## Contributing

-**Help Wanted!** This is an experimental port that's currently broken.
-Looking for contributors who can help with:
-- Debugging Qt/QML compatibility issues between Arch and Fedora
-- Fixing visual rendering problems
-- Identifying missing or incompatible dependencies
-- Creating patches for Fedora-specific paths/configurations
+Contributions welcome!
+Areas where you can help:
-- Testing on different Fedora versions
+- Testing on different Fedora versions (41, 42, 44)
-- Automation scripts (single install script)
+- Creating automation scripts (single install script)
 - RPM spec files for proper Fedora packaging
+- Improving documentation and troubleshooting guides
+- Adding patches for Fedora-specific optimizations
+- Reporting bugs specific to Fedora build

-**Open an issue or PR if you have ideas!**
+**Open an issue or PR!**

 ## License